About This Artifact

 Yet what makes this chart so special is not who donated it, how old it is, or even how beautifully illustrated it is.
 Mystic Seaport Museum has another that’s exactly the same and several copies of this South Pacific chart are preserved in a few collections around the world.
 What this particular chart has, however, are the working track lines that represented the courses of different whaling voyages.
 It was common practice on a chart of this scale to mark the ship’s position every twenty-four hours or so, and then connect these dots with a straight line to mark where the ship has traveled.
 The ship’s officer measured the distance with a set of dividers.
 The puncture marks from the steel points of the dividers are still visible on the chart.
 You can see the divider punctures if you magnify, for example, beside the pencil track line off Tarrapaca, Peru.

 Perhaps three or four different mariners in the mid-1800s wrote in pencil a variety of notes, corrections, dots, dotted lines, straight lines, sketched lines, circles, boxes, recommendations, and even a couple dates.
 The earliest we have been able to read with any confidence, written near the equator, to the west of the Galapagos) says “June 15—1847 Ship C. Morris.”
 This is from the whaleship Commodore Morris was out of Falmouth, Massachusetts.
 We were able to match it to the logbook of that voyage from 1845-1849, Captain Silas Jones, which matches some of the tracklines on this chart.
-We found the logbook at the Falmouth Historical Society.
+We found the logbook at the Falmouth Historical Society, and then we found a second logbook from the same ship, from 1849-1853, Captain Lewis H. Lawrence, which also matches with this chart.

 Still another aspect of this particular chart, which makes it so special, is that at least one captain drew with his pencil several clumps of whale flukes, presumably representing whales killed.
 The drawings are centered among what were then called the Kings Mill group, and are now the present day Gilbert Islands, which are part of the vast island nation of Kirabiti (pronounced Kiri-bas).
 All these islands are scattered like seeds around the navel of the mapped Earth: where the equator intersects the dateline of 180˚ longitude.
 The largest patch of over two dozen drawn flukes was penciled directly around the equator.
 The captain drew these tightly together and among a maze of track lines that go in so many different directions and among so many position dots that doesn’t it seem like he must be joking?
 We don’t think he is, even though it’s such a bird’s nest of lines in and across and around the flukes.